What to Expect on Test Day

 When you schedule your appointment, you should be prepared to provide any or all of the following information:

 - Your name.
 The name used to schedule your appointment must EXACTLY match the name shown on your identification.
 At a minimum, the identification must be a valid, government-issued ID that shows your name in the English alphabet, your signature, and your photograph.
+Expired forms of IDs will not be accepted.

 - Your ATT Number